The Academy of American Poets

 email from Italy for Italy lovers everywhere.

-determined to create an authoritative point of encounter, information, and debate
+create an authoritative point of encounter, information, and debate on the Internet

 The James Joyce Centre